tsgates/arch-wiki-markdown/wiki/IBM_ThinkPad_X41.md

     $ sudo linux-phc-optimize # Repeat this each time the laptop crashes until you've got a full set of parameters, this is 9 times

-Once you have established stable VIDs, adding them to system startup can be accomplished modifying the intel-phc configuration file.
+Once you have established stable VIDs, adding them to system startup can be accomplished modifying the phc-intel configuration file.
 If it doesn't exist, create it

     /etc/phc-intel.conf